travoroguna/sportsbook-rpc/README.md

 This will:
 - Install required dependencies
-- Generate Go code from proto files
+- Generate Go and TypeScript code from proto files
-- Update the Go module
+- Update the Go module and create a Node.js package.json if needed

 ## How to Import and Use